 - Change External RF module to MULT, Change sub mode to the protocol of your choice

 For example, for Frsky 2.4GHz receivers, like the R-XSR and XSR, choose Frsky and D16.
 Note that you can’t change channel range to Ch1 to Ch8 for lower latency, it’s default to Ch1 to Ch16.
-I think this is a bug and hopefully will get fixed in the future.
+I think this might be a bug and hopefully will get fixed in the future.

 Finally, set Failsafe method to “No Pulse” (this is your choice, see why I choose no pulse here)

-Switches and sliders don’t work out of the box, you need to set them up in the model profile.
-Switches can be used for arming the quadcopter, activating beeper etc.
+Switches are not setup out of the box, they can be used for arming the quadcopter, activating beeper etc.

 Repeat the same steps on the following channels add more switches and sliders.
 There are 16 channels available for SBUS, minus the 4 channels used for the sticks, you have 12 channels to play with.